Hélène de Montgeroult: Mother and teacher

 On 11 February 1795, de Montgeroult's only child was born: Aimé Charles His, known as Horace His de la Salle (1795–1878).
 His father, Charles Antoine-Hyacinthe His (1769–1851), one of the editors of Le Moniteur Universel, acknowledged the child through his marriage with Hélène de Montgeroult on 1 June 1797 (12 Prairial, Year V).

 On 3 August 1795 (16 Thermidor, Year III), the Law Concerning the Establishment of a Conservatoire of Music in Paris for the Teaching of this Art was announced and stated that the institution was looking for six harpsichord teachers.
 After passing the competition, de Montgeroult was appointed a first-class teacher of the men's piano class on 22 November 1795, by order of appointment on 1 Frimaire, Year IV.
 Moreover, she was also the only woman appointed as a first-class teacher during this period.
 Among the other first-class teachers were several famous instrumentalists of the time including Pierre Rode and Pierre Gaviniès.
 For this position, de Montgeroult's annual salary was fixed at 2,500 francs, equal to her male colleagues.
 Marcel Vilcosqui questions the reasons for her appointment and suggests that it was due to her "membership of the Freemasonry" (which has not been proved in de Montgeroult's case).

-After two and a half years teaching in the heart of this illustrious institution, de Montgeroult resigned on 22 January 1798 (3 Pluviôse, Year VI), citing health concerns, to the great regret of those in charge of the conservatory.
+After two and a half years teaching in the heart of this institution, de Montgeroult resigned on 22 January 1798 (3 Pluviôse, Year VI), citing health concerns, to the great regret of those in charge of the Conservatoire.